marcwolfe/GamersNation/README.md

 https://gamer-nation.herokuapp.com/

-To test out use
+To test out make a username and password
-username: Marc
-password: codewithme

 ## Project Description

 This is a gamers community where you can come to research about games you are interested in and even add your own games you want to review and show off to the community.